 The Canon EOS 2000D (called Canon T7 in some regions) and the Leica TL2 are two digital cameras that were announced, respectively, in February 2018 and July 2017.
 The 2000D is a DSLR, while the TL2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Leica TL2

-The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Leica TL2.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 2000D and the Leica TL2 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (29 percent) than the Canon 2000D.
 Moreover, the TL2 is markedly lighter (16 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the TL2 are weather-sealed.